-Pauper is finally back to MTG Arena week, which now allows us to use the full Historic card pool!
+Historic Pauper is back to MTG Arena for the next week as part of the Historic season!
+As usual, we are able to use all the available commons from the full Historic card pool.
 This event is a fantastic way to win some Historic Individual Card Rewards (ICRs) and catch up on your Historic card collection, while at the same time having fun playing a new format.
-Read on to find out all you need to know about Historic Pauper and our decklists, both new and reinvigorated for this event.
+Read on to find out all you need to know about Historic Pauper and our decklists, updated for the new cards from Theros Beyond Death and Historic Anthology 2.

 - Format: Historic Pauper